luisico/pipeliner/README.md

 ### Environments

-Environment templates in [templates/environments](./templates/environments/) build upon the jobs templates to provide further specialize jobs for staging and production environments, and guarantee unique names for all resources in the swarm cluster .
+Environment templates in [templates/environments](./templates/environments/) build upon jobs templates to provide specialized jobs for staging and production environments, and guarantee unique names for all resources in the swarm cluster.
 Users can define jobs for other custom environments if needed.

 Environment templates only define jobs for deploy stages, but users can easily define custom specialized jobs for other stages.
 For example, if the build stage is different in staging and production environments.